osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Views.md

 Returns a list of stream views within a given namespace.

-If specifying the optional query parameter or optional filter parameter, the list of stream views returned is filtered to match the search/filter criteria.
-If neither parameter is specified, the list includes all stream views in the Namespace.
+If specifying the optional search query parameter, the list of stream views returned will match the search criteria.
+If the search query parameter is not specified, the list will include all stream views in the Namespace.
 See [Searching](xref:sdsSearching) for information about specifying those respective parameters.

 **Request**